 Based on the already highly successful design scheme of Alliott House (day girls), Trotman House offers the best in girls’ day and boarding facilities.

 Sarah Wyatt is the first Trotman Housemistress (HsM).
 An experienced Mathematics teacher, she manages the staffing, organisation and resourcing of the House.
 She provides for the safety, good discipline and pastoral well-being of all pupils, staff and domestic staff in the House and manages the administration of the House, its maintenance and ensures excellent communications with all parties.

 Sarah is resident in the House throughout term time and acts as Tutor to the 4th formers, inducts new pupils (and their parents) into the House system and oversees a mentoring system.

 Sarah is supported by Rebecca Speight, Deputy House Parent, and any Resident Staff.

 The communal areas are light, with plenty of seating to relax in for watching TV, films, playing games etc. Girls have access to a kitchen for making toast, as well as other snacks and drinks with all meals being provided in the Dining Hall.
 The ground floor also hosts a large changing room with showers and lockers for all the Trotman girls to use.

-Fourth Form and flexi-boarders enjoy the company of three other girls in rooms of four.
+Fourth Form and part time boarders enjoy the company of three other girls in rooms of four.
 Lower Fifth girls share twin en suite rooms, and as they progress into the Upper Fifth and Sixth Form, and their House and study responsibilities increase, they move into their own, single rooms, again with en suite facilities.

 Boarding Accommodation & Study Areas